False Fatherland

 False Fatherland (aka Spartan Planet) (1968) is a science fiction novel by Australian writer A. Bertram Chandler.
 It forms part of the author's Rim World series, featuring the recurring character, John Grimes.

 It was originally published under the title Spartan Planet as a 2-part serial in Fantastic magazine in March and May 1968.

 Synopsis

 Lt Commander Grimes arrives on the long-lost planet of Sparta where humans have modeled their society on the city-state of the same name in ancient Greece.
-On this planet all men are produced by birth machines and women are unknown.
+On this planet all men are produced by birth machines, the intimate relations are homosexual and women are unknown.

 The inhabitants of the planet are confused by the female members of Grimes's crew and the arrival of his spaceship has profound and lasting effects on the Spartan society.

 Critical reception

 Writing in Luna Monthly reviewer Jan Slavin described the book as "a fairly good adventure novel" that might "make light reading some dull evening."